kstaples1/QuestromAttendanceV2/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+# TO DO
+- Landing page
+- View Quizes

 # Questrom Attendance

 The Questrom Attendance app is used so that admins can create classes and professors can make sections for each class and students can take classes and take quizes created by professors.